noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 ### web push protocol
-	- designed to response the users privacy by keeping users anonymous and not requiring strong authentication between your app and the push service
+	- designed to respect the users privacy by keeping users anonymous and not requiring strong authentication between your app and the push service
 	- issues with not requiring strong authentication
 		- since the push service is not authneticated, it presets a greater risk of DoS attacks
 		- any application in possession of the subscription endpoint is able to send messages to your users